-- Several GW of (mainly) solar PV and wind power were awarded in auctions in 2017 and should be installed before the end of 2019. - Several installations have been deployed without being associated to auctions, which indicates that solar PV (and, of course, wind power) are already competitive in terms of costs compared to traditional technologies as those derived from fossil fuels - New regulations have also estimulated this activity, for example related to self-consumption solar PV installations
+• Several GW of (mainly) solar PV and wind power were awarded in auctions in 2017 to be installed before the end of 2019, thus allowing to meet the EU directives.

+- Auctions have also been used in 2020 and 2021, with wind and solar PV receiving the vast majority of projects.
+These auctions are promoted by the goals established by the current Spanishy goverment in the PNIEC (Plan Nacional Integrado de Energía y Clima (PNIEC) 2021-2030).
+Figure 38 shows the evolution of the capacity for each technology, being especially remarkable the increase of wind and solar PV. - Several installations have been deployed without being associated to auctions, which indicates that solar PV (and, of course, wind power) are already competitive in terms of costs compared to traditional technologies as those derived from fossil fuels - New regulations have also stimulated this activity, for example related to self-consumption solar PV installations